-Specific Requirements Secondary Route All applicants must present the following: 1. a 3- or 4-year degree from an accredited postsecondary institution 2. an Admission GPA (AGPA) of at least a 2.0, or equivalent, based on the most recent ★24.
+Specific Requirements Secondary Route (cont'd) All applicants must present the following: 1. a 3- or 4-year degree from an accredited postsecondary institution 2. an Admission GPA (AGPA) of at least a 2.0, or equivalent, based on the most recent ★24.
 Note: The length of the program will depend on the courses presented at the time of admission.
 Eligible Majors to select from include: Art, Biological Sciences, Career and Technology Studies, Chemistry, Drama, English Language Arts, General Sciences, Mathematics, Music, Physical Education, Physical Sciences, Physics, Second Languages, and Social Studies.
 Please see below for details.
-Eligible Minors may be selected from the \$75.4.2.
+Eligible Minors may be selected from the ₹75.4.2.
 The following chart outlines which courses may be used from a previous degree to meet the major subject area.
-Social Studies Major 1. ★12 in Canadian Studies, including ★6 chosen from Canadian History and ★3 from Canadian Government 2. ★9 in World Studies, including ★6 chosen from History 3. ★9 in Cultural Studies chosen from Anthropology, Classics, History, Interdisciplinary Studies, Religious Studies, Sociology 4. ★6 chosen from other Social Science disciplines
+Physics Successful completion of ★18 in Physics; ★15 in any Science courses; ★3 in Science, Technology and Society.
+Second Languages Major Cree, French, German, Italian, Japanese, Spanish, Ukrainian, Other Total of ★36: 1.
+Language: ★18 to ★24 or demonstrated proficiency 2.
+Linguistics: ★3 to ★9 3.
+Literature and Culture: ★3 to ★9 4.
+Culture: ★3 to ★9 Notes (1) Exceptions may be granted to students who have lived for a substantial time in the culture of their selected language of study.
+(2) Students interested in studying Cree should consult the advisor in the Department of Secondary Education.
+Social Studies Major ★12 in Canadian Studies, including ★6 chosen from Canadian History and ★3 from Canadian Government ★9 in World Studies, including ★6 chosen from History ★9 in Cultural Studies chosen from Anthropology, Classics, History, Interdisciplinary Studies, Religious Studies, Sociology ★6 chosen from other Social Science disciplines